Big Dog Pots Pottery is the creation of potter, Lori Langford. Lori's creations are the result of a passion for creating handmade pottery.

 I grew up spending many of my childhood summers in the Blue Ridge Mountains of West Virginia.
 There I was immersed in nature and connected to animals.
 As an adult, I have long had animals share my life.
 There is a deep affection, trust and acceptance that can be found in animals who know they are in the presence of a friend.
 Today, I make my home in rural Fauquier County, Virginia, not too far from where I spent my childhood summers.

 My husband, Hugh, has been a source of tremendous support in my life, including my life as a potter.
 Not only did he build our home, but when pottery became more than just a hobby for me, he also built my studio in 2008.
 In early 2012, as I began to outgrow the studio, he built a second structure on our property now used also for my pottery.
 When, as a family, we decided to take pottery to the next level, Hugh took on the major renovations to our new Studio home.
 We purchased a house which was built in 1890 on East Main Street and proceeded to take it apart and put it back together again.
 Hugh dove in during the coldest winter on record and brought the house to new life, all without heat or hot water, and all while keeping his day job!
 It was an arduous task, and we are thrilled with the results of his talented efforts.
 Once more, during the late winter of 2016-2017, Hugh took off 10 days from his "real job," LOST 12 pounds and built 3,000 square feet of additional studio space.
-Our major expansion will offer seating for 50, more events and class, and will enable us to offer Stained Glass classes.
-When not working on building projects, Hugh can be found spending time with our two children, on the tennis court, or in his other life in the corporate world.
+Our major expansion is now complete and we offer seating for 50, expanded events, class, a new private party room, a new glass room and the addition of Stained Glass classes.
+When not working on building projects, Hugh can be found spending time with our two adult children, on the tennis court, or in his other life in the corporate world.
 Hugh and I met at Guilford College and have been together since the early 1980's.
 It has been a wonderful surprise to all of us that I have found a passion for pottery at this time in my life.

 “The greatness of a nation, and its moral progress, can be judged by the way its animals are treated” -Ghandi-